paulbalomiri/ory_sdk/clients/client/dart/doc/V0alpha2Api.md

 # **adminDeleteIdentitySessions**
 > adminDeleteIdentitySessions(id)

+Delete & Invalidate an Identity's Sessions

 Calling this endpoint irrecoverably and permanently deletes and invalidates all sessions that belong to the given Identity.
 This endpoint is useful for:  To forcefully logout Identity from all devices and sessions

 ### Example
 ```dart